Kleinendorst/kleinendorst.github.io/_posts/2017-09-22-actor-model-introduction.md

 1. We keep track of currently open tasks in the WeatherManager.
 We create a BiMap which is a map from Google’s Guava project that supports lookups with both keys and values.

 2. We create a new actor by calling getContext().actorOf(). getContext() is a function that is inherited from AbstractActor and its information is used to create an actor that is a child of the current (WeatherManager) actor.
-The second argument is the name of actors as visible in it’s location address.
+The second argument is the name of actors as visible in its location address.

 When we run the code we see the following console output: